Qubitica (QBIT) 24 Hour Volume Tops $7.00

-Qubitica (CURRENCY:QBIT) traded down 75.5% against the US dollar during the 1-day period ending at 15:00 PM E.T. on April 16th.
-One Qubitica coin can currently be bought for about $11.94 or 0.00025016 BTC on cryptocurrency exchanges.
-Over the last week, Qubitica has traded 28.9% lower against the US dollar.
-Qubitica has a total market capitalization of $9.66 million and approximately $7.00 worth of Qubitica was traded on exchanges in the last day.
+Qubitica (CURRENCY:QBIT) traded down 75.5% against the US dollar during the 1 day period ending at 7:00 AM ET on April 24th.
+During the last seven days, Qubitica has traded 28.9% lower against the US dollar.
+Qubitica has a market cap of $9.66 million and $7.00 worth of Qubitica was traded on exchanges in the last 24 hours.
+One Qubitica coin can currently be bought for approximately $11.94 or 0.00025016 BTC on exchanges.

 - Egoras Dollar (EUSD) traded down 3.5% against the dollar and now trades at $1.15 or 0.00003616 BTC.